Economic and Political Overview

 Current Political Context

 Tunisia is characterised by a very unstable political context.
 In October 2019, Kais Saied won the presidential elections over Nabil Karoui and seized exceptional powers in the context of social unrest due to the worsening economic situation caused by the COVID-19 pandemic.
 In September, Saied suspended the legislature and secured public backing in a July 25th 2022 referendum for a new constitution that weakens the parliament's powers in favour of the presidency.
-In fact, the new government does not need the approval of the parliament, and cannot be censored without a two-thirds majority of both parliament and a council of regional representatives, whose structure has yet to be defined.
+In fact, the new government does not need the approval of the parliament, and cannot be censored without a two-thirds majority of both parliament and a newly constituted council of regional representatives.

 Main Political Parties

-- Popular Front: leftist; formed by fusion between socialist, progressive, green, and Arab nationalist parties
+• Popular Front: leftist coalition formed by the fusion of socialist, progressive, green, and Arab nationalist parties

 Type of State

-After the fall of President Zine El Abidine Ben Ali in 2011 and the move towards a more democratic Tunisia, a new Constitution was ratified on 10 February 2014.
-According to the terms of the Constitution, Tunisia is a free State, sovereign and independent.
-It is a parliamentary republic, with a legal system based on the French civil code and Islamic law.
-Islam is the official religion.
-The power instituted by the Constitution is founded on the sovereignty of the people and the separation of powers.
+After the fall of President Zine El Abidine Ben Ali in 2011, Tunisia ratified a new Constitution on 26 January 2014, establishing it as a free, sovereign, and independent state.
+It adopted a parliamentary republic model with a legal system based on the French civil code and Islamic law in personal status matters.
+Islam is the official religion, and power is grounded in the sovereignty of the people and the separation of powers.

 Executive Power

-The President of the Republic is the Head of State.
-The President is elected for five years by universal, free, direct and secret suffrage, and by an absolute majority of the votes cast.
-The President creates general policies regarding national security, international relations, and defence.
-He sees to the regular functioning of the constitutional public authorities and ensures the continuity of the State.
+The President of the Republic is the Head of State, elected for a five-year term through universal, free, direct, and secret suffrage, with an absolute majority of votes required.
+The President sets the general policies for national security, foreign relations, and defense, ensures the proper functioning of constitutional authorities, and maintains the continuity of the State.
 The President is limited to a four-term mandate.
-The President nominates the Prime Minister, who is the Head of Government.
-The Prime Minister is normally selected from the members of the party or electoral coalition that obtained the highest number of seats in the parliamentary elections.
-The Prime Minister appoints the ministers and Secretaries of State; however, the Ministers of Foreign Affairs and Defence are designated with the accord of the President.
+The President also nominates the Prime Minister, typically from the party or coalition with the most parliamentary seats, though this was subject to change after the 2022 constitutional reforms.
+The Prime Minister then appoints ministers, although the Ministers of Foreign Affairs and Defense must be appointed with the President's agreement.

 Legislative Power

 The people exercise legislative power through a representative assembly, the Assembly of the Representatives of the People, or by referendum.
-The Assembly is composed of 217 deputies elected by universal, free, direct and secret suffrage for a five-year term.
+The Assembly currently consists of 161 deputies elected by universal direct suffrage for a five-year term.

-The new 2022 constitution created a second chamber of parliament called the Council of Regions and Districts.
-It consists of people elected by members of the regional and district councils instead of by universal suffrage (art.
-81).
-Overall, the new constitution weakens the powers of the parliament, which can still draft and enact laws but can only pass a motion of no confidence in the government with a two-thirds majority.
+The 2022 Constitution created a second chamber called the Council of Regions and Districts.
+Its members are indirectly elected by regional and district councils, not by universal suffrage (Article 81).
+Overall, the new constitution reduces the powers of the parliament.
+While it can still draft and enact laws, it can only pass a motion of no confidence in the government with a two-thirds majority in both chambers.

 Indicator of Freedom of the Press